 Xbox Game Pass Ultimate allows you to install or stream any one of a rotating library of hundreds of games onto your Xbox console, PC, or Android device.
 Although widely hailed as a Netflix-for-games, only the game streaming section is truly instant, and the rest will require some time to install and update.

 Fortunately, you can queue up installs using the handy Xbox Game Pass app.
 The app also keeps track of your games and sends notifications of new releases.
-It’s also where you start game streams on mobile devices, although for now, this is exclusive to Android.
+It’s also where you start game streams on mobile devices, although this is exclusive to Android for now.

 Read also: Xbox Series X review

 Just as Microsoft giveth, it also taketh away.
-Games are frequently removed from the service, but all save data (and purchased DLC) is retained.
-You will, however, have to purchase the game to access them.
+Games are frequently removed from the service, but all saved data (and purchased DLC) is retained.
+You will, however, have to buy the game to access them.

 You can also share Xbox Game Pass Ultimate with other users on your home Xbox.
 This works just like Xbox Live Gold.
 All you have to do is designate a home Xbox, which you can learn how to do here.